 In addition, Houghton estimates that open access publishers would extract 25% less profit from running their journals, hence transferring the savings back to authors and funders.
 Are these valid assumptions?

-The marketing of OA publishers also seems to dwarf what I’ve seen from toll-access publishers.
+The marketing of OA publishers also seems to dwarf what I’ve seen from subscription-access publishers.
 BMC has developed a full line of t-shirts, posters, brochures, and other advocacy material.
 In 2003, PLoS paid millions to run a primetime television advertisement.
 OA publishers travel to conferences, set up booths and give out the same pens, chocolates, and knickknacks as everyone else.
-They spend time responding to questions and comments on listservs, manage their own wikis, blogs, Twitter, and Facebook accounts, and send solicitations just like the toll-access publisher — often more frequently than their toll-access competitors.
+They spend time responding to questions and comments on listservs, manage their own wikis, blogs, Twitter, and Facebook accounts, and send solicitations just like any other publisher — often more frequently than their subscription-access competitors.

 Unless Houghton envisions a stripped-down future of featureless, supportless publishing, where authors are begging journals to accept their flawless manuscript (and their money), I’m not convinced that this model of publishing can be done more cheaply.
 And considering that most author-pays open access publishers are for-profit commercial entities, I don’t see how these publishers would be willing to accept 25% less profit than their commercial subscription-access counterparts.